egbrl/Car-Trading-Blockchain/README.md

 local$    go test
 ```

-Or to run only some tests (car tests in this case):
+Or to run only some tests (TestTransferCar test in this case):
 ```
-local$    go test -run car
+local$    go test -run TestTransferCar
 ```

 ## Run CC in Dockers